The Pulse

 New rules in 31 states: drivers will have to keep their eyes on the road

 The change in these states comes as a response to rising safety concerns.
-Studies show that using a touchscreen while driving slows reaction times and increases the chance of accidents.
+Studies show that using a handheld phone while driving slows reaction times and increases the chance of accidents.
 Modern cars also come loaded with media systems that can distract drivers, pretty much the same way phones do.
 Lawmakers say the bans are meant to keep drivers focused on the road, not another screen.

 Pennsylvania joins the movement: bill named after car wreck victim